-The Phædrus Audio PHLUX active phono cartridge a new development in phono cartridge technology in which a moving-magnet motor system is buffered by a miniature impedance-converter thereby securing the performance of a moving-coil cartridge with the superior tracking and general convenience of the moving-magnet type.
+The Phædrus Audio PHLUX active phono cartridges represent a new development in phono cartridge technology in which a moving-magnet motor system is buffered by a miniature impedance-converter thereby securing the performance of a moving-coil cartridge with the superior tracking and general convenience of the moving-magnet type.
+PHLUX-II is the second generation product and replaces the original PHLUX.

-The Phædrus Audio PHLUX active phono cartridge was developed for Pspatial Audio's Stereo Sauce needle-drop capture and equalisation software.
+The Phædrus Audio PHLUX-II active phono cartridge was developed for Pspatial Audio's Stereo Lab needle-drop capture and equalisation software.
 They explain in the software help-files what prompted the search for the best phono cartridge possible to ensure accurate needle-drop recordings.

-A technical article on the benefits of active cartridge technology is given below as well as applications information for those wishing to use the PHLUX.
+A technical article on the benefits of active cartridge technology is given below as well as applications information for those wishing to use the PHLUX-II.

-You can buy the PHLUX with or without an accompanying base-station directly from Phædrus Audio.
-Contact firstname.lastname@example.org
+You can buy the PHLUX-II with or without an accompanying base-station directly from Phædrus Audio.
+Contact email@example.com

 Note that the PHLUX active cartridge is the subject of UK Patent application GB1517805.6